OpenScienceRoadmap/mozilla-sprint-2018/CONTRIBUTING.md

 # Request for contributions

 Please contribute to this repository if any of the following is true:
+- You are a user or developer of tools or other infrastructure for open science
+- You want open research communities to be more collaborative and inclusive
 - You have expertise in community development, communication, or education
-- You want open research communities to be more collaborative and inclusive
 - You want to help lower the burden to first time contributors
+- You want to explore the open science landscape on your own or with others

 # How to contribute